Cnemaspis psychedelica: Endangered status and threats

-In an effort to conserve Psychedelic rock geckos, a captive breeding project supported by the Cologne Zoo of Germany was initiated at Hon Me Station on Hon Khoai Island in 2014 to develop a reserve population.
+In an effort to conserve psychedelic rock geckos, a captive breeding project supported by the Cologne Zoo of Germany was initiated at Hon Me Station on Hon Khoai Island in 2014 to develop a reserve population.
 Initial trials in the breeding facility indicated the species was well-suited for a captive breeding project and the first young were hatched at the station in early 2015.
 Additionally, ranger equipment and posters highlighting the gecko's status have been provided to the local forest protection department.

-Breeding Facility Results/Outlook
+Breeding facility results and outlook

-The first geckos were brought to the Hon Me Station breeding facility in April/May 2015 where breeding groups of 2 or 3 geckos were placed into each of 10 terrariums.
+The first geckos were brought to the Hon Me Station breeding facility in April/May 2015 where breeding groups of two or three geckos were placed into each of 10 terrariums.
 The introduction was successful and within a few days the keepers were able to feed the geckos beetle larvae and crickets along with vitamins/minerals.
 Analysis of the geckos' feces revealed parasitic infection by nematodes (oxyurids, heterakis) and a protozoa (coccidians) which were treated with fenbendazole and toltrazuril.
 Later in May 2015, the first batches of eggs were laid; unfortunately, many of the eggs were cannibalized by the parents so the keepers decided to remove future batches and isolate them in separate containment.

-In July 2015 the station had the first successful hatchings but many of the hatchlings presented malformations and passed away shortly.
+In July 2015 the station had the first successful hatchings but many of the hatchlings presented malformations and died shortly.
 In response, the keepers began feeding the adult geckos a wider variety of insects along with increased vitamins and minerals.
 Their efforts were not in vain as on December 4 of 2015 a healthy gecko was hatched.
 Subsequent hatches went well and gave a promising outlook for a successful breeding program.
 With continued success in the future it may be possible to run a conservation breeding program to protect the genetic diversity of this endangered species.